sagemath/trac_to_gh/Issue 9708.md

 # Issue 9708: mesh= option to plot3d is completely broken?

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9708

 Original creator: was